Cloudprofiler: TSC-based inter-node profiling and high-throughput data ingestion for cloud streaming workloads: Validation

-\emph{Validation on \gls{YhSB}}.
-30~cloud nodes are set up to run the \gls{YhSB}~\cite{YahooBenchmark2016}.
-The entire cloud resources includes 488~vCPUs and \SI{648}{\gibi\byte} of RAM where more than two thirds of vCPU resources are dedicated to Storm framework.
-Each of 10~Storm worker nodes is allocated with 32~vCPUs and \SI{32}{\gibi\byte} RAM and one node is dedicated to a Storm Nimbus which is responsible for scheduling.
-Another 10~nodes run cloud infrastructure application including ZooKeeper, Kafka messaging queue, and Redis in-memory database.
-The rest of 10~nodes run data generators which feed data into Kafka brokers.
-The benchmark is available online in GitHub~\cite{YahooBenchmarkGithub}.

-We selected the latest Apache Storm~2.0.0 to run the benchmark application.
-We used ZooKeeper~3.5.5, Kafka~2.3.0, and Redis~4.0.11 along with Storm.
-All JVM processes of the benchmark ran on Oracle Java~8, and all nodes run Cent OS~7 Linux.
+\emph{\Ac{CP} method}.
+We employed 30~nodes to run the \ac{CP} method with the \emph{\ac{YhSB}}~\cite{YahooBenchmark2016}. \Ac{YhSB} is an off-the-shelf benchmark that provides a baseline environment to execute the company's in-house streaming application on a single server, and we extended it to suit our multi-node configuration.
+Our cloud resource includes 488~vCPUs and \SI{648}{\gibi\byte} of RAM; the Storm framework uses over two-thirds of the vCPU resources.
+Each of the 10~Storm worker nodes has 32~vCPUs and \SI{32}{\gibi\byte} RAM, and one node exlusively runs a Storm Nimbus, which is responsible for scheduling.
+Another 10~nodes run cloud infrastructure applications, including ZooKeeper, Kafka messaging queue, and Redis in-memory database.
+The remaining 10~nodes run data generators that feed data into Kafka brokers.
+The benchmark is available online on GitHub~\cite{YahooBenchmarkGithub}.
+We selected Apache Storm~2.0.0 to run the benchmark application.
+We used ZooKeeper~3.5.5, Kafka~2.3.0, Redis~4.0.11, and Storm.
+All JVM processes of the benchmark ran on Oracle Java~8, and all nodes ran Cent OS~7 Linux.
+We used GCC~8.3.0 to build \ac{CP}-instrumented cloud applications with libraries SWIG~2.0.10, ZeroMQ~4.1.4~\cite{zeromq}, and Boost~1.61.0.